A group of people in scrubs and full head coverings standing at an operating table in an operating room setting.

 Program requirements

-• Trauma call - The Fellow will take the equivalent of two 12-hour in-house ‘weekend trauma fellow calls’ per month.
+• Trauma call - The clinical instructor will take the equivalent of two 12-hour in-house weekend trauma calls per month.
 This shift will be either Friday night or Saturday night.

-• During this shift, the Fellow will be supervised by the D1/night attending for any trauma cases.
+• During this shift, the clinical instructor will be supervised by the D1/night attending for any trauma cases.

-• The scheduling of these weekend call shifts is at the Fellow's discretion with approval by the Program Director.
+• The scheduling of these weekend call shifts is at the clinical instructor's discretion with approval by the Program Director.

-• The goal is for the Fellow to be exposed to trauma and acute care specific cases during these calls.
+• The goal is for the clinical instructor to be exposed to trauma and acute care specific cases during these calls.

 • Back-up call -

-• The Fellow will take two weekday back-up calls (1900-0700) each month and an additional 24-hr weekend back-up call every other month.
+• The clinical instructor will take two weekday back-up calls (1900-0700) each month and an additional 24-hr weekend back-up call every other month.

-• To maximize the Fellow’s opportunities to be exposed to relevant clinical incidents, the Fellow will be called early as part of the ZSFG disaster management tree:
+• To maximize opportunities to be exposed to relevant clinical incidents, the clinical instructor will be called early as part of the ZSFG disaster management tree:

-• This backup is a non-mandatory call back, but if the Fellow is available and within 30-minutes of the hospital, it is highly encouraged that the Fellow respond.
+• This backup is a non-mandatory call back, but if the clinical instructor is available and within 30-minutes of the hospital, it is highly encouraged that they respond.

-• If activated in this capacity, the Fellow will be compensated in line with the current ZSFG compensation plan.
+• If activated in this capacity, the clinical instructor will be compensated in line with the current ZSFG compensation plan.

-When on-site, the Fellow is encouraged to carry their trauma pager regardless of their shift and to participate in trauma activations when available.
-The D1 will do their best to facilitate the Fellow's participation in trauma OR cases when possible.
+When on-site, the clinical instructor is encouraged to carry their trauma pager regardless of their shift and to participate in trauma activations when available.
+The D1 will do their best to facilitate the clinical instructor's participation in trauma OR cases when possible.

 Completion of at least one trauma anesthesia-related quality improvement, education, or research project

-• The Fellow is expected to identify a project they are interested in pursuing within the first month of their fellowship, and throughout the course of their fellowship provide monthly reports of their progress to the program director.
+• The clinical instructor is expected to identify a project they are interested in pursuing within the first month of their program, and throughout the course of the program provide monthly reports of their progress to the program director.

 • Engage in a yearlong project focusing on an area of improvement for the Department of Anesthesia with a focus on emergency surgery and trauma.
 Examples of past projects include: Fasting Times for Emergency Surgery, Post-Operative Analgesia in the Complex Pain Patient, and Blood Transfusion Management in the OR.